cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/New-DBPoolContainer.md

 New-DBPoolContainer -ContainerName 'MyNewContainer' -ParentId 12345
 ```

+This will create a new container named 'MyNewContainer' based on the parent container with ID 12345.

 ### EXAMPLE 2
 ```
 Get-DBPoolContainer -ParentContainer -Id 1 | New-DBPoolContainer -ContainerName 'MyNewContainer'
 ```

+This will create a new container named 'MyNewContainer' based on the piped in parent container.

 ## PARAMETERS